Edmond Harjo: Military service

 Edmond Harjo and his brothers enlisted in the United States Army during World War II.
 Harjo served in the U.S. Army's 195th Field Artillery Battalion, serving with his brothers at Normandy in 1944 and the Battle of the Bulge in 1945.
-In 1944, Edmond Harjo was walking through a French orchard when he encountered another U.S. soldier singing in the Muscogee language, widely known as Muscogee, under a tree.
+In 1944, Edmond Harjo was walking through a French orchard when he encountered another U.S. soldier singing in Muscogee language, widely known as Muscogee, under a tree.
 Harjo and the other soldier were overheard conversing by an army captain, who quickly put both to work at opposite ends of the army's radio signal.

 The story was later recounted by Speaker of the United States House of Representatives John Boehner at the Congressional Gold Medal award ceremony honoring Harjo in November 2013.
 Harjo's messages, which were spoken in the Seminole language, could not be easily translated by the Axis.
 Harjo soon trained as Seminole code talker, using his native language to foil Axis attempts to decode or decipher Allied communications during the war.
 He was awarded a silver Service star for his work as a code talker, as well as a European-African-Middle Eastern Campaign Medal and a Good Conduct Medal for his service during the war.